Construction Project Timeline 101: What to Expect

 This phase typically takes 2–3 weeks, depending on response times.

-Week 8: Engineering and Permit Submission
+Around Week 8: Engineering and Permit Submission

 We prepare a full permit package for submission to the Pikes Peak Regional Building Department (PPRBD)—a vital step in any construction project timeline.
 The package includes: